 Salome and Jannaeus had two sons, Hyrcanus II and Aristoblus II.
 From then on with few exceptions all the Hasmoneans are known only by Greek names, but I suspect most also had Hebrew names too.

 But Melchi may not even be the main Hebrew name of whoever is meant, it derives from the Hebrew word for King.
 Both sons had been Kings, though there are reasons, given what happened, why I feel Aristobulus II was more likely to have used Melek as an alternate name.

 Aristobulus II had two sons and two daughters one of whom was named Alexandra (not to be confused with the Alexandra who married her brother Alexander).
 Himself, his son Matthias Antigonus II, and his daughters are recorded as being taken to Rome by Pompey after he captured Jerusalem in 63 BC, Josephus Antiquities of The Jews Book 14 Chapter 4, at the end of the chapter.
 They later returned to Judea, after the death of Aristobulus II in 48 BC they were protected by Ptolemy Bar Mennaeus according to Antiquities Book 14 Chapter 7, at the very end.
-Phillipon the son of Ptolemy married Alexandra, but later Ptolemy killed him and married Alexandra.
+Phillipon the son of Ptolemy married Alexandra, but later Ptolemy killed him and married Alexandra himself.
 The unnamed daughter after Antigonus died held the Hyrcania Fortress till just before Actium in 31 BC.

 I suspect the unnamed sister is more likely to have possibly been married to a Levi.